Knives

 The nakiri also sits at 165mm, which is close to the Shun’s 7 inches.
 The blade height is generous, which gives you a useful knuckle clearance and a natural scooping surface for moving cut vegetables from board to pan.

-VG-1 is a high-carbon stainless steel that sits between German steel and the more exotic SG2 or SG-10 alloys.
-It sharpens more readily than SG2 and holds an edge longer than typical German stainless.
-For a nakiri, where you’re primarily push-cutting through vegetables and not abrading bone or connective tissue, VG-1 is a sensible steel choice.
-You get sharpness that matters for clean vegetable cuts without paying the premium for steel performance you won’t fully use.
+For a nakiri, where you’re primarily push-cutting through vegetables and not abrading bone or connective tissue, VG-10 is a sensible steel choice.
+You get sharpness that matters for clean vegetable cuts with corrosion resistance that doesn’t demand the obsessive drying ritual that carbon steels require.

 If you want to understand exactly where the nakiri format fits relative to its closest Japanese cousin, the usuba vs nakiri comparison covers the double-bevel versus single-bevel distinction in detail.